Easy Jigsaw Cutting Station For Your Workshop

 I’ve already built several jigsaw guides and crosscut jigs for my workshop but none could be used to make angle cuts.
 The most useful and versatile jigsaw guide is the Jigsaw Guide and Crosscut Jig and the DIY Jigsaw Guide Rail.
 Achieving straight and accurate cuts is often not easy but a jigsaw guide rail definitely helps with that.

 So..
-Based on my previous experience with the Jigsaw guide rail I decided to build a jigsaw cutting station.
+Based on my previous experience with the Jigsaw guide rail I decided to build a Jigsaw cutting station.
 It is basically a combination of the jigsaw guide rail and a table.
 The combination makes it much easier to cut larger pieces of wood, make straight cuts and crosscuts, and clean 45-degree angle cuts.

 Table of Contents

 *Safety is your responsibility.
 Make sure you know what you’re doing and take all necessary safety precautions while working with power tools.
 Safety comes first!
+Always be cautious and careful when using any power tool.

 Jigsaw Cutting Station Plans